raikoho/Web-Testing-Cheat-Sheet/Privilage Escalation (medium)/HTTP Host header attacks.md

 Host: 192.168.0.1
 ```

 and u will see this hidden admin, even it was 404 before.
+See: `Host validation bypass via connection state attack` below to view full lab.

 ## Basic password reset poisoning